conestack/cone.sql/README.rst

 - ``sql.log_auth`` defaults to False.
 If set, the first login timestamp will be stored during the first authentication and latest login timestamp will be updated for each successful authentication.

+- ``sql.user_expires_attr`` defaults to None.
+If set, user expiration is enabled and the value given is the attribute name of the JSON data field where the expiration timestamp gets stored.

 Users and groups can be managed with ``cone.ugm``.
 If activated, ``sql.user_attrs`` and ``sql.group_attrs`` can be omitted, relevant information